 Always ask questions about your relative’s care and any medical conditions or treatment they may have.
 Check for yourself if the bed sheets have been changed, and if your relative is being fed properly.
 In the case of a resident who can no longer speak or communicate, this can become a very difficult issue.
 Don’t be afraid to hold the facility’s management and staff accountable for the care your family member is receiving.

 When you went to look at the nursing home before admitting your mother or father, they may have made all kinds of promises and claims about the level of care they would receive there.
 But, don’t take them at their word – do a thorough investigation of the place, and the corporation that may own it, before you make your decision.
 (In the case of the Memphis nursing home, staff testified at trial that the facility would hire on more staff when it was learned there was a state inspection scheduled, but that usually their requests for more help fell on deaf ears at the corporate headquarters.)

-Goldberg Noone, LLC, and Nursing Home Negligence Cases
+Goldberg Noone Abraham, and Nursing Home Negligence Cases

 Our personal injury law firm protects the rights of victims of nursing home abuse, negligence and wrongful death.
 Our skilled nursing home negligence attorneys know how to identify the owners of a corporate-run senior care facility, and how to hold them accountable if they have caused an injury or death of one of your family members.

 It never costs a thing to give us a call, or come in and sit down to talk to us about your concerns.
 Whether you hire our firm or not, at least you will have answers and information on how filing a personal injury or wrongful death lawsuit works, and you can then decide just what your best plan of action should be.